PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Across the square, he watched the Man in Black emerge from the Tavern holding a two sandwiches wrapped in parchment.

-"Heh," said Boltac, "If they come across the river and this prick is sure in for a surprise."
+"Heh," said Boltac, "If they come across the river this prick is sure in for a surprise."

 The Man in Black took notice of the Farm Boy, still asleep on the bench.
 He looked him up and down.
 Then he nudged the lad with his toe.

 "Some adventurer." muttered Boltac, "He doesn't even wake up!
 Did I ever do that kid a favor."

 The Man in Black reached into his pocket and produced a whistle.
-When he put it to his lips and blew it.
-This produced a slightly lower note than the whistle Boltac had used on the coins.
+The he put it to his lips and blew it.
+It produced a slightly lower note than the whistle Boltac had used on the coins.
 The Man in Black sounded the note three times, and then waited.

 Boltac heard them coming before he saw them.
 It sounded like a crowd of people saying something like, "Hork, Hork, Hork, Hork!"
 From the darkness, they rode into view on wolves.
 They were the largest wolves Boltac had ever seen.
-As they advanced they snarled and snapped at at each other and their riders.
+As they advanced they snarled and snapped at each other and their riders.

-Whistles, thought Boltac, I knew it had to be done was with whistles!
+Whistles, thought Boltac, I knew it had to be done with whistles!

 Boltac shrank back from the window, as one of the wolves sniffed at it and fogged the glass.
 What in the Gods' name were they?
 And the men that rode on their backs?
 They seemed more animal than man.
 Their greyish, green skin looked thick, as if it they should have scales riding on their inhuman skin.
 Their evil little eyes were set too close together.
-Their proportionally small mouths were overflowing with teeth, and gave the impression they would gnaw messily rather than chew.
+Their proportionally small mouths were overflowing with teeth, and gave the impression they would gnaw rather than chew.
 They had large, wide noses and pointed ears set high on their heads.

 "Ah," thought Boltac, "These would be Orcs."
 There was no way Rattick had fought one of these things.
 He realized that there was no way they wore jewelry.
 Perhaps a necklace made of ears, but not expensive rubies.